Investigating the relationship between graph eigenvector ordering and the signal processing dual: Proposed dualness measure

-In this section we give algorithms to compute $\Du(\G_1, \G_2)$.
-We start with solutions under some assumptions, which though sub-optimal, help in laying the groundwork for solutions in the general scenario.
+We start with solutions to $\Du(\G_1, \G_2)$ under some assumptions, which though sub-optimal, helps in laying the groundwork for solutions in the general scenario.

-If all the eigen values of $A_\G$ are distinct, then all eigenspaces are of dimension $1$.
-Given an eigen-vector matrix $V \in \V_\G$, multiplying the columns of $V$ with any unit complex number and randomly permuting the columns gives all the matrices in $\V_\G$.

-Thus we first start with the assumption that the eigen-values of $\G_1$ and $\G_2$ are all distinct, and let $\D$ be the set of all diagonal matrices with complex units along the diagonal.
+We first observe that if all the eigenvalues of $A_\G$ are distinct, then all the eigenspaces are of dimension $1$.
+Given an eigenvector matrix $V \in \V_\G$, multiplying the columns of $V$ with any unit complex number and randomly permuting the columns gives all the matrices in $\V_\G$.
+Thus we first start with an assumption that the eigenvalues of $\G_1$ and $\G_2$ are all distinct and let $\D$ be the set of all diagonal matrices with complex units along the diagonal.
 Then we have

-Next, consider the upper bound obtained by ignoring the permutations: see Section \ref{sec:matchpairs} for the solution including permutations.
-Using the unitariness of the matrices $V_1, V_2, D_1, D_2$, we get